TFK-Zing/DCS-Jet-Golf/README.txt

 2. If using in single player mode, when first spawning in the F10 menu won't appear.
 Hop back in the jet or select a different aircraft to then see it, or set your aircraft start time in mission editor to at least 3 seconds after mission start time.
 3. Only first 20 bomb drops are displayed in the scorecard.
 4. Munitions that create other munitions (like clusters) will not give good results.
 5. Scores any drop within 1000m of a target.
-I have not tested what happens for two targets closer than 1000m together, so suggest you either mod the rangescript to be a smaller radius, or set targets further apart than this.
-Or take your chances, it might be fine!

 Two fully built missiona is included, and you can just use these straight away.
 These are:
 1. Bombing range on Caucasus.